siljesu/lf/README.md

   $ docker run -v <YOUR PATH>/lf/freertos-support:/lf/freertos-support lf-freertos:latest /lf/freertos-support/src/<APPLICATION NAME>/<APPLICATION NAME>.lf
 ```
 Note: "-v </your/path>/lf/freertos-support:/lf/freertos-support" is used to share the freertos-support folder with the container.
 This means that, during development on your host, a new container can be run to build your changes.

+## Without Docker
+Simply follow the installation process documented in the Dockerfiles manually.

 ## Debugging with GDB